Subhasis-Sahu/SFAL-VSD/README.md

 3. **Ensure Routing and Placement**: Ensure that the floorplan allows for easy routing and placement.

 ### Automatic Floorplan Options
-1. **Automatic Macro Placement**: Most PnR tools provide automatic floorplan options, but these may not always produce optimal results[3].
+1. **Automatic Macro Placement**: Most PnR tools provide automatic floorplan options, but these may not always produce optimal results.

 ### Macro Placement Tips
 1. **Understand Pins and Orientation**: Understand the pin requirements and orientation of macros.
 2. **Follow Data Flow**: Place macros following the data flow and hierarchy.
 3. **Ensure Proper Orientation**: Ensure that all macro pins point towards the core logic.
-4. **Channel Size**: Ensure that channels between macros are large enough for routing and power grids[3].
+4. **Channel Size**: Ensure that channels between macros are large enough for routing and power grids.

 ### Blockages
 1. **Soft Blockages**: Partial blockages that can be removed during placement.
 2. **Hard Blockages**: Permanent blockages that cannot be removed.
-3. **Partial Blockages**: Blockages that can be removed during placement but are used to prevent congestion[4].
+3. **Partial Blockages**: Blockages that can be removed during placement but are used to prevent congestion.

 #### Lab - Floorplanning of VSDBabySoC :